-Devon Carbado is Associate Vice Chancellor of BruinX for Equity, Diversity and Inclusion and the Honorable Harry Pregerson Professor of Law at UCLA School of Law.
+Devon Carbado is the Honorable Harry Pregerson Professor of Law at UCLA School of Law and the former Associate Vice Chancellor of BruinX for Equity, Diversity and Inclusion.
 He teaches Constitutional Criminal Procedure, Constitutional Law, Critical Race Theory, and Criminal Adjudication.
 He has won numerous teaching awards, including being elected Professor of the Year by the UCLA School of Law classes of 2000 and 2006 and received the Law School's Rutter Award for Excellence in Teaching in 2003 and the University's Distinguished Teaching Award, the Eby Award for the Art of Teaching in 2007.
-In 2005 Professor Carbado was named an inaugural recipient of the Fletcher Foundation Fellowship.
+In 2005 Professor Carbado was an inaugural recipient of the Fletcher Foundation Fellowship.
 Modeled on the Guggenheim fellowships, it is awarded to scholars whose work furthers the goals of Brown v.
 Board of Education.
 In 2018, he was named an inaugural recipient of the Atlantic Philanthropies Fellowship for Racial Equity.

 Professor Carbado graduated from Harvard Law School in 1994.
 At Harvard, he was editor-in-chief of the Harvard Black Letter Law Journal, a member of the Board of Student Advisors, and winner of the Northeast Frederick Douglass Moot Court Competition.
 Carbado joined the UCLA School of Law faculty in 1997.
 He served as Vice Dean for Faculty and Research at the School of Law from 2006-07, and again in 2009-10.
 Professor Carbado is currently working on a series of articles on affirmative action and a book on race, law, and police violence.